Santo Pezzutti: Artwork

-Santo began his art training at the Newark School of Fine and Industrial Arts and began his career as an illustrator at Charles Dallas Reach, a Newark advertising agency.
+Pezzutti began his art training at the Newark School of Fine and Industrial Arts and began his career as an illustrator at Charles Dallas Reach, a Newark advertising agency.
 He then worked in New York City for a variety of advertising firms, including as the art director of Paris & Pert and as executive art director at Dancer Fitzgerald Sample.

-In 2011, Santo was honored by the Monmouth County Arts Council as the Visual Arts category winner in their Celebration of Excellence.
+In 2011, Pezzutti was honored by the Monmouth County Arts Council as the Visual Arts category winner in their Celebration of Excellence.
 See the related article in the Asbury Park Press, NJ newspaper, dated October 16, 2011.

-He is best known for semi-impressionistic portraits.
+Pezzutti is best known for semi-impressionistic portraits.
 His later artwork has been mainly focused on boats and nautical scenes.
 Santo has described his style as a ”’stream of consciousness” method, never striving for photographic realism.”

 Sailing

-Santo has been a Sanderling fleet champion at the Monmouth Boat Club from 2002 until 2012, an award that is given for the best 24 races on the Navesink River.
+Pezzutti was a Sanderling fleet champion at the Monmouth Boat Club from 2002 until 2012, an award that is given for the best 24 races on the Navesink River.
 He also won the Sanderling class honors from 2000-2009, and the trophy detailing these accomplishments was retired and the record has yet to be matched.
 He has won the Perpetual Awards in the Cruising Bridge Race Series in both the Cruising 1 and Cruising 2 categories.